Topikana/PeaksTest/README.md

 Getting Started
-Make you sure you have php 7.2 in your system install dependencies with composer update
+Make you sure you have php 7.2 in your system install dependencies with composer install

 in your parameters.yml:
 enter yours database parameters (host, port, name, user,password)